ibm-cloud-docs/workload-protection/about.md

 # About {{site.data.keyword.cloud_notm}} Security and Compliance
 {: #about}

-In {{site.data.keyword.cloud_notm}}, {{site.data.keyword.compliance_full}} is a unified and centralize framework to manage the security and compliance of applications, workloads and infrastructure in {{site.data.keyword.cloud_notm}}, in other clouds, and on-prem.
+In {{site.data.keyword.cloud_notm}}, {{site.data.keyword.compliance_full}} is a unified and centralized framework to manage the security and compliance of applications, workloads and infrastructure in {{site.data.keyword.cloud_notm}}, in other clouds, and on-prem.
 It includes a workload protection platform (WPP) that focuses on management and security controls for workloads.
 It also includes a compliance platform (CP) that focuses on management and compliance  controls that are required to meet industry standards and laws.
 Both platforms offer alerting on violations, and assist with remediation tasks.
 {: shortdesc}